dotnet/Open-XML-SDK/README.md

 - To specify the package source via a configuration option, see https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior.
 Note that usually a NuGet.config file is placed in the directory and the configuration options are added there to ensure the sources are persisted in the version control.

 	```
-	PM> Install-Package DocumentFormat.OpenXml -Verison <version retrieved from the web>
+	PM> Install-Package DocumentFormat.OpenXml -Version <version retrieved from the web>
 	```

 - To pass the feed URL as an argument, here is an example for Visual Studio 2015 and later.